hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/hello-world.md

 - The CRUD SQL statement `select id, name from employee where id = 123` was run and returned 1 row.
 - The LiveSQL SQL statement `SELECT * FROM employee WHERE name like 'A%'` was run and returned 2 rows.

+That's it!
+You just generated the persistence code from the database and run an app using it.
+Later on, when the database suffers changes, you can just rerun the generation for HotRod to apply the updates of columns, tables, views, etc. to the persistence code.